getoptimum/docs/docs/hackathon/overview.md

-# OptimumP2P Hackathon Guide
+# OptimumP2P Network Configuration Guide

-Welcome to the OptimumP2P hackathon documentation.
-This guide provides everything you need to deploy, configure, and integrate OptimumP2P - a novel RLNC-enhanced gossip algorithm for high-performance peer-to-peer networks.
+This guide provides everything you need to deploy, configure, and experiment with OptimumP2P.

 ## What is OptimumP2P?